 vv.
 13-14: The Philistines were kept in check under Samuel, and the borders were expanded.

-It is clear what is needed to overcome the enemies.
-As in the books of Moses, Joshua and Judges, it is about following God wholeheartedly.
+It is clear what was needed to overcome the enemies.
+As in the books of Moses, Joshua, and Judges, it is about following God wholeheartedly.
 They didn't need a king to keep the Philistines away.

 Repentance is not just regretting something or being sorry for something we have done.
 It involves throwing away what caused us to sin and coming to terms with it.
 1 Sam 7:3-6